Family Campout FAQs

 Who’s leading the trip?
 What are their qualifications?
 Wild Grief guides have experience in camping, leading hikes as well as training in first aid and grief support.
 See the Wild Grief guide page for information about individual guides' background and training.

 Will I definitely get to attend if I sign up?
-We have capacity for between 10-12 families on each trip, depending on how many children each family has.
-Unfortunately, this means that not everyone who signs up will get to attend.
-We will be working behind the scenes to put together groups that will work well together based on the ages of children and the type of death experience they have gone through.
-We are also prioritizing populations who experience barriers to camping and getting out into nature.
+We have capacity for 10-14 families on each trip.
+Unfortunately, this means that not everyone who signs up will be able to attend.
+We will be working behind the scenes to put together groups that will work well together based on the ages of children and the type of death(s) they have experienced.
+We also prioritize families with barriers to camping and getting out in nature, or have had minimal or no grief support, low income families, and families with any marginalized identities including BIPOC, LGBTQ+, and disabilities.

 How do I talk to my children about participating?
 Show them photos and videos from past camps and share with them what sounds fun to you about this trip and why you want to attend.